Pani Puri, Paani Puri, Golgappa Recipe

 by Tarla Dalal

-Crisp semolina puris filled with sprouts and chilled mint flavoured water make a great snack for a hot summer afternoon.
-They are known as "golgappas" in northern India and as "poochkas" in West Bengal.
-When my favourite "panipuriwallah" is serving me these delightful little puris one after the other, I just go on eating till I can eat no more!
+pani puris are known as "golgappas" in Northern India and as "poochkas" in West Bengal. pani puri is crisp semolina puris filled with sprouts and chilled mint flavoured water make a great snack for a hot summer afternoon.
+When my favourite “ pani puri wallah" is serving me these delightful little puris one after the other, I just go on eating till I can eat no more!
 Sprouts can be replaced by hot ragda to complement the chilled mint water.

 Making the puris takes some time to master and although they can be bought from a local store, the extra effort put in to make them at home is well worth the trouble.
 Do remember to store the puris in an air-tight container.
 You can always refresh them by baking them in a slow oven for 4 to 5 minutes.

-- Combine the semolina, plain flour, soda water and salt to make a semi-stiff dough and knead well.
-Allow it to rest under a wet muslin cloth for 10 to 15 minutes.
+- Combine the semolina, plain flour and salt and knead very well using chilled soda to make a semi-stiff dough.
+Cover it with a damp muslin cloth and keep aside for 10 minutes.

-- Remove, drain on absorbent paper and store in an air-tight container.
+- Remove and drain on an absorbent paper and store in an air-tight container.
+Use as required.

-- Soak the tamarind in ½ cup of water for approximately 1 hour.
+- Soak the tamarind in ¾ cup of warm water for approximately half an hour.
 Strain out all the pulp through a sieve.

-- Combine this pulp with the remaining ingredients except the black salt in a blender and grind to a fine paste using a little water.
+- Combine this pulp with the remaining ingredients except the black salt in a blender and grind to a fine paste using a little water (approximately ¼ cup).

-- Transfer the paste into a large bowl and combine with 1 litre of water, the black salt and salt and mix well.
+- Transfer the paste into a large bowl, add 3 cups of water, black salt and salt and mix well.

-- Chill for at least 2 to 3 hours after making so that all the flavours have blended properly.
+- Chill for at least 2 to 3 hours, so that all the flavours blend very well.

 - You can use ragda instead of the sprouts or boondi.